 The area is devoted to various Indigenous media sources - watch NITV, read newspapers like Koori Mail, Indigenous Times and Torres News, check out Deadly Vibe magazine, listen to radio programs such as ABC's Awaye! and Speaking Out.

-The kuril dhagun team works with Aboriginal and Torres Strait Islander community groups across Queensland to facilitate programs , exhibitions, events and workshops, and to co-curate exhibitions for display at State Library.
+The kuril dhagun team works with Aboriginal and Torres Strait Islander community groups across Queensland to facilitate programs , events, showcases and workshops, and to co-curate exhibitions for display at State Library.

 kuril dhagun plays host to a variety of Indigenous events for the community.
 We celebrate significant dates and occasions such as NAIDOC, Reconciliation Week and Christmas.
 We facilitate regular talks with Aboriginal and Torres Strait Islander guest speakers.